Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Experimental set up

-Thus, all the four control parameters namely the single photon detuning, two photon detuning, the pump, probe alignment, and the temperature of the cell are optimized to achieve the squeezing of 7.8 dB as measured at the source just after the cell.
-Please refer\cite{li2021quantum,li2022quantum,mccormick2007strong,mccormick2008strong} for more details of generating the TMBSS source using FWM in Rb85 atomic vapour.
-The flip mirrors in Fig~\ref{fig:exp setup}a, create a path for the classical beam which technically is the seed probe diverted just before entering the Rb cell.
-The further arrangements constitute the application of the twin beams in studying the protein binding process.
+As shown in the upper half of Fig.~\ref{fig:exp setup}(a) two beams namely the pump and the seed probe interact with the Rb-85 atoms generating two quantum-correlated beams called the probe and the conjugate.
+In this process, four control parameters - $\lambda_{pump}$ ,$\lambda_{seed}$, pump-probe alignment, and temperature of the cell are optimized to achieve the squeezing of 7.8 dB as measured at the source just after the cell.
+Please refer\cite{li2021quantum,li2022quantum,mccormick2007strong,mccormick2008strong} for more details of generating the TMBSS source using FWM in Rb85 atomic vapor.
+The flip mirrors in Fig.~\ref{fig:exp setup}(a), create a path for the classical beam which technically is the seed probe diverted just before entering the Rb cell.
+The further arrangements constitute the application of the twin beams to study the protein-gold binding process.